MarcusHoltz/marcusholtz.github.io/_posts/2025-06-02-piping-server-tricks-for-ephemeral-secure-sharing.md

 - `2>&1` will redirect output to our pipe

 - `bash -i` tells Bash to run in interactive mode.
-Without `-i`, Bash assumes it’s running a script or a non-interactive command (e.g., via cron).
+Without `-i`, Bash assumes it's running a script or a non-interactive command (e.g., via cron).

 **Victim (sending shell):**